derkalle4/python3-idotmatrix-client/README.md

 #### command line arguments

+##### -h or --help

+Shows you every available command line argument.
+This will always show the newest args, try it if something from this section doesn't work, in case an argument here is outdated.

 ##### --address (required for all commands except "scan")

 Specifies the address of the pixel display device.
 Use "auto" to use the first available device (automatically looking for IDM-* devices in range).